Languages constructed by Tolkien: Rohirric

 Only one proper name is given, Tûrac, an old word for King, the Rohirric for Théoden.
 That in turn is the Old English word þéoden, meaning "leader of a people", "king" or "prince".
 (Note: Bosworth, þéoden; (also spelt ðeoden), cognate to the Old Norse word þjóðann.)
 As with other descriptive names in his legendarium, Tolkien uses this name to create the impression that the text is "'historical', 'real' or 'archaic'".

 Dwarvish

+Khuzdul

 Some samples of Khuzdul, the language of the Dwarves, are given in The Lord of the Rings.
 The explanation here is a little different from the "Mannish" languages: as Khuzdul was supposedly kept secret by the Dwarves and never used in the presence of outsiders (not even Dwarvish given names), it was not "translated" by any real-life historical language, and such limited examples as there are in the text are given in the "original".

 Khuzdul was designed to resemble a Semitic language, with a system of triconsonantal roots and other parallels especially to Hebrew, just as some resemblances between the Dwarves and the Jews are intentional.